electron/electron/docs/api/app.md

 This method can only be called before app is ready.

+### `app.setUserAgentFallback(options)`

+* `options` (Object | string) - If `options` is a string, it is interpreted as the user agent string.
+  * `userAgent` string (optional) - which is the user agent string Electron will use as a global fallback.
+  * `userAgentMetadata` UserAgentMetadata (optional) - which is the user agent metadata Electron will use as a global fallback.

+This is the user agent that will be used when no user agent is set at the `webContents` or `session` level.
+It is useful for ensuring that your entire app has the same user agent.
+Set to a custom value as early as possible in your app's initialization to ensure that your overridden value is used.

 ### `app.isInApplicationsFolder()` _macOS_

 Returns `boolean` - Whether the application is currently running from the